 4. Have Multiple Potties!

-When I first started potty training, my daughter would give us zero warning when she needed to go (this happened a lot!).
-So, before I wised up, I was carrying the little potty from across the house, just hoping we would get to the bathroom in time.
+When I started potty training, my daughter would give us zero warning when she needed to go (this happened a lot!).
+So, before I wised up, I was carrying the little potty from across the house, hoping we would get to the bathroom in time.

 5. Overnight Training May Take Some Time